 - The income amount for the next 12 months is based on the income received in the last 30 days, unless the unit reports a change.
 If a change is reported use best estimate based on the client's statement; see PM 13-02-03.

 NOTE: For redeterminations on TANF Earned Income cases without SNAP benefits, see PM 19-02-01-c.

 During the approval period, a Mid-Point Reporting household is only responsible to:

 - report when their gross monthly income exceeds the Gross Monthly Income Standard for the household size; and

 - complete the interim Mid-Point Report form when it is received.
 Must answer all questions and report any changes in circumstances related to the questions asked the form (PM 19-07-07); and

-- report when a substantial lottery or gambling winning is won as a cash prize of $3,750 or more won in a single game:
+- report when a substantial lottery or gambling winning is won as a cash prize of more than $4,250 won in a single game:

 - at REDE; and